fleetdm/fleet/docs/1-Using-Fleet/Permissions.md

 Users have different abilities depending on the access level they have.

-Global users with the Admin role receive all permissions.
+Users with the Admin role receive all permissions.

-## Global user permissions
+## User permissions

 ```
-ℹ️  In Fleet 4.0, the Admin, Maintainer, and Observer roles were introduced.
+ℹ️  In Fleet 4.0, the Observer, Maintainer, and Admin roles were introduced.
 ```

-The following table depicts various permissions levels at the global level.
+The following table depicts various permissions levels for each role.

 | Action                                               | Observer | Maintainer | Admin |
 | ---------------------------------------------------- | -------- | ---------- | ----- |